How Do I Avoid Paying Capital Gains on a Cottage?

 Question: How Do I Avoid Paying Capital Gains on a Cottage?

-Understanding Capital Gains Tax on Cottages
+Strategies to Reduce Capital Gains Tax on Your Cottage

-Principal Residence Exemption (PRE):
+Understanding the Principal Residence Exemption

 Click here for more information on a real estate office near Caledon